stacklane/docs/🗄/Article/scripting/models.md

 List.get(listId)(()=>Note.all().map((n)=>n.title)));
 ```

-Keep in mind that when working with containers from
+Keep in mind that when working with containers from a
 [dynamic endpoint path](/🗄/Article/endpoints/dynamic.md)
 the container selection has already occurred.